robinrendle/robinrendle.com/_posts/2019-03-17-building-a-ui-kit-in-figma.md

 - figma
 - ui kit
 extract: A few notes on how we built the UI Kit at Gusto.
+city: San Francisco
+country: California
 ---

 I’ve been working on our UI Kit at Gusto for a couple of months now – this is a project in Figma that lets other designers on our team examine our components and get a better picture of what’s available to use in their own designs.
 There’s buttons and forms, typographic styles and colors, a verifiable cornucopia of icons and illustrations to reuse and, in time, improve.

 The other day I changed one symbol in our UI Kit though and watched as hundreds of components updated their colors, fonts, and other styles, saving me about a whole day of work.
 And I realized that being slow and considerate – putting all this effort into how things are built – really pays off in the long run.

 Here’s some very rough notes about that process, how I went about organizing the kit, and all the challenges I encountered along the way.

 ## Understanding the problem

 Before I opened up Figma I jotted down a quick list of all the things that our team needed to make great work.
 After a bit of interviewing and research I found that our designers need to:

 - learn what components exist
 - have a single source of truth where all the documentation lives